armandmcqueen/tensorpack-mask-rcnn/MaskRCNN_no_batch_convergence/README.md

 ### All disabled

 Converges
-Running on Node 2 to check with 9 flags.
+Running on Node 2 to check with 9 flags, all disabled.

 ### GenerateProposals